About this listing

 A: In most cases the total shown by Airbnb is the total price you pay, the most common exception to this is to cover damages, other costs are rare and subject to discussion and agreement.

-- We ask that guest who are checking in or have misplaced their key do not use the doorbell after 10pm, either use the lockbox or phone me directly if you need to get into the house after this time.
+- We ask that guest who are checking in late or have misplaced their key do not use the doorbell after 10pm, either use the lockbox or phone me directly if you need to get into the house after this time.

 - We ask that guests do not smoke inside the house (smoking in the back yard is ok).